Skip to main content

 Do you love learning about food and nutrition?

-If this sounds like something that is of interest to you, we’re the Edison Institute of Nutrition, and our Diploma in Holistic Nutrition is something you will want to learn more about.
+If this sounds like something that is of interest to you, at Edison Institute of Nutrition, our Diploma in Holistic Nutrition is something you’ll want to learn more about.

 Let’s start a conversation today to see if training as a holistic nutritionist is the right choice for you.